We are all works in progress.

 Green Matters and Creative Wellness in the Studio

-Conscious of the environmental impact of the modern economy, Sheila pursues organic practices at the studio and has launched a FREE enrollment-based recycling program for local patrons, artists, vendors, and entrepreneurs to supplement the recycling program already offered by our local department of public works.
+Conscious of the environmental impact of the modern economy, Sheila pursues organic practices at the studio and launched a FREE enrollment-based recycling program for local patrons, artists, vendors, and entrepreneurs to supplement the recycling program already offered by our local department of public works.
+(January - December 2018)

 The Creative Wellness Garden which supplies her Wild Pantry is a Wild Life Habitat registered at the National Wildlife Federation.

 SheilaLynnK Art Studio supports the Fassett Greenspace as a valuable sustainable asset to the future of environmental and cultural awareness and preservation in our rural community.